 1) Fall Blooming Bulb: Lycoris squamigera

-A member of the amaryllis family and a disappointment to our deer and rodent gardening companions, Lycoris squamigera is a drought and heat-tolerant, low maintenance bulb with the risqué nickname “naked ladies.”
+A member of the amaryllis family and a disappointment to our deer and rodent gardening companions, Lycoris squamigera is a drought and heat-tolerant, low-maintenance bulb with the risqué nickname “naked ladies.”

 Hailing from Japan, Lycoris squamigera is also sometimes called the “surprise“ or “magic lily,” because its foliage appears in spring and dies back in summer.
-But to my mind the most apt common name is “resurrection lily,” as it will revive both itself and your fading garden one last time before winter sets in.
+But to my mind, the most apt common name is “resurrection lily,” as it will revive both itself and your fading garden one last time before winter sets in.

-When choosing a site for your Lycoris bulbs, keep in mind that the foliage arrives in spring and quickly dies back so choose companion plants that will disguise or distract from the unsightly fading foliage.
+When choosing a site for your Lycoris bulbs, keep in mind that the foliage arrives in spring and quickly dies back, so choose companion plants that will disguise or distract from the unsightly fading foliage.

 Sporobolus heterolepis (Prairie dropseed) is a good companion plant choice with tall, open, pinkish-brown flower panicles on slender stems.
-Or try Eragrostis spectabilis (purple love grass) which has shorter pinkish/purple flowers that form a misty cloud.
+Or try Eragrostis spectabilis (purple love grass), which has shorter pinkish/purple flowers that form a misty cloud.
 For partial shade, a logical choice is fragrant Hosta plantaginea.

-Open woodland gardens, meadows and wild areas are all appropriate locales for this bulb, which grows well in sun to partial shade.
+Open woodland gardens, meadows, and wild areas are all appropriate locales for this bulb, which grows well in the sun to partial shade.
 Lycoris is easy to grow in organically rich, medium moisture well-drained soils.
 Bulbs should be planted 5–6 inches deep and 6 inches apart in the fall.
 It will naturalize by bulb offsets.

 2) Fall Blooming Bulbs: Tricyrtis hirta (Toad Lily) and Leucojum autumnale

 At 4-8 inches tall Leucojum autumnale (syn. acis autumnale) or the “fall snowflake” produces small white bellflowers in late September and October.
 The cultivar “September snow” is pure white; other forms of the species may be pink-tinged.
-Leucojum autumnale is dainty bulb with dark green, grass-like foliage in fall and winter that begs to be planted en masse.
+Leucojum autumnale is a dainty bulb with dark green, grass-like foliage in fall and winter that begs to be planted en masse.

 (Some fall mums will perennialize in your garden but will not bloom again in the fall – they will likely bloom in the summer and not provide fall interest past the first year).